 According to the European Mortgage Federation (EMF), the excess in supply is attributed to the considerable drop in demand due to “a surge in unemployment, a fall in households’ disposable income, real estate tax hikes and an unstable – at least until recently – tax regime, coupled with liquidity shortage against the backdrop of banks’ tightened credit standards”.

-The nationwide unemployment rate stood at 25% in 2015, far higher than the average of just 9.6% between 2001 and 2009.
-The jobless rate is expected to remain unchanged at 25% this year.
+The nationwide unemployment rate stood at 23.4% in 2016, slightly down from 25% in 2015 but still far higher than the average of just 9.6% between 2001 and 2009.
+The jobless rate is expected to remain above 20% during the next two years.

 Be the first to comment on this article!